adrianeyre/database-tech-test/README.md

 type `http://localhost:4000/get?get?key=somekey` into your web browser, to retrieve JSON object of the variable `somekey`

 ### To reset all saved variables
-type `http://localhost:4000/reset` into your web browser, to reset all varailes
+type `http://localhost:4000/reset` into your web browser, to reset all variables

 ### To view all saved variables
-type `http://localhost:4000/view` into your web browser, to view all varailes
+type `http://localhost:4000/view` into your web browser, to view all variables